spohnan/jenkins-rpm-build/README.md

 * In the Build section of the job configuration screen, click the Add build step drop-down and choose the Execute shell option.
 In this command window you'd add the /usr/local/bin/jenkins-build-rpm.sh script

+See a more full featured example in the related [jenkins-rpm-publish.rpm](https://github.com/spohnan/jenkins-rpm-publish) project

 Download
 =================